thebrumby/HotWalletClaimer/README.md

-# Near Protocol: Herewallet Hot Token Auto-Claim Bot
+# Near Protocol: HereWallet HOT Token Claim Assistant

-This Python script simplifies claiming the cryptocurrency HOT, using the "HereWalletBot" app, a free-to-use application on Telegram that is also Web3 enabled on the NEAR Protocol blockchain.
-The app requires frequent logins to claim HOT tokens if you intend to accumulate the maximum rewards.
-This script automates the claim process, attempting to claim immediately after the wallet is full.
-Should the wallet not be filled, it calculates the time until completion and waits to claim, optimizing network usage and lowering your Gas Fees.
+This Python script aids in mining (claiming) the cryptocurrency "HOT" through the "HereWalletBot" app, a free-to-use, Telegram-based platform operating on the Web3-enabled NEAR Protocol blockchain.
+To maximize rewards, users need to frequently visit the app to claim tokens.
+The script automates this process by initiating claims immediately once the wallet is full.
+If the wallet isn't yet filled, it calculates the time until completion and waits for the optimal moment to claim, minimizing network load and reducing Gas Fees.

-💡 **TIP:** While you cannot register more than one wallet to a single Telegram user account, this script enables you to manage multiple pre-existing HereWallet accounts using just one Telegram account by initiating multiple individual sessions.
-For straightforward setup, consider using **SCREEN** (refer to the quick start guide below).
-For more advanced users, [PM2](#pm2) is recommended.
+💡 **TIP:** Although you cannot register multiple wallets to a single Telegram account, this script enables you to manage multiple pre-existing HereWallet accounts with just one Telegram login by handling each account in its own separate virtual browser session.
+Alternatively, you can manage each wallet with its own individual Telegram login if preferred.

-If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot).
-You can join the HereWallet game using [this link](https://t.me/herewalletbot/app?startapp=3441967-village-85935).
-If you'd like to support me, use this link to make me your referrer, which helps me earn extra tokens.
-Thanks in advance for any support!
+If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot) as a token of appreciation.
+To join the HereWallet game and further support my efforts, you can use [this link](https://t.me/herewalletbot/app?startapp=3441967-village-85935) to make me your referrer, which helps me earn extra tokens.
+Thank you in advance for any support!

+💡 **TIP:** For straightforward unattended claim management, novice users may find [SCREEN](#screen) invaluable.
+Alternatively, more experienced Linux users will appreciate the additional features provided by [PM2](#pm2).

 #### Windows 10 & 11 Users - Utilize WSL2 for a Seamless Experience:
 For detailed instructions on setting up your environment using Windows Subsystem for Linux 2 (WSL2), please refer to our [Windows Setup](#windows) section.